 A student may be permitted to withdraw from a course with the approval of the instructor, academic advisor, and registrar prior to the expiration of one week past mid-semester.
 A "W" will be recorded on the student's academic record.
 A student who is permitted by the instructor and registrar to withdraw from a course following the expiration of one week past mid-semester will automatically receive an "F" in the course.
-If there are extenuating circumstances, the student may appeal to the vice president for academic affairs to receive a "W" in the course if satisfactory work is being done in the course at the time of withdrawal.
-Appeals will be considered on an individual basis.
+The student may appeal to the vice president for academic affairs to receive a "W" in the course if satisfactory work is being done in the course at the time of withdrawal and/or the student believes there are extenuating circumstances that would warrant such a grade change.
+If there is an appeal made, appeals will be considered on an individual basis.
+The vice president for academic affairs shall consider the merits of the appeal and make a decision based on his/her best professional judgment.
+The decision of the vice president for academic affairs shall be final.